hhramberg/go-vslc/README.md

 available [here](https://talks.golang.org/2011/lex.slide#1).

 In the video Rob Pike suggests that regular expressions are overkill for simple language scanners.
-He proposes the state function model where a scanner check for lexemes by moving through the source stream, character by character, and acting based on its internal state.
+He proposes the state function model where a scanner searches for lexemes by moving through the source stream, character by character, and acting based on its internal state.

 ### Function level parallelism